petermsiegel/pmsLibrary/src/∆F_Help.md

 ```
 ⍝  Surely you want the field to be guaranteed to have a space after
-⍝  EACH word without fiddling, so a space field with at least one
+⍝  EACH word without fiddling, so a Space field with at least one
 ⍝  space would be easier:
    ∆F 'Cat`⋄Elephant`⋄Mouse{ }Felix`⋄Dumbo`⋄Mickey'
 Cat      Felix